 I am confident that once I share with you all their benefits, you will see why purchasing PTZ cameras for your church is the most cost-effective way to set up a professional-looking live stream.

 My friends over at PTZ Optics have put together a great video on why your church should consider live streaming.

-- 33% of all people say that the internet was the first place they learned about their current church.
+- 1/3 of all people say the net was the first place they learned about their church.

-- 46% of churchgoers say that the church website is an integral part of their decision-making process when choosing a church.
+- 46% of churchgoers say that the church website was an important part of their decision-making process when picking a church.

 What Does A PTZ Camera Look Like In An Actual Church?

 Here is a video of a new PTZ church camera installation in a pretty typical church I think You will like it.

 After watching those videos it becomes pretty obvious that having a PTZ Camera in your church is a powerful tool for you to use to make high-quality videos and send out powerful live streams.
 Not only will they blend in with your church decor, but they do not need a volunteer and they can be pre-programmed for multiple shots.